 By Imtiaz Ahmad

-Imtiaz Ahmad, a Peshawar based independent writer, can be reached at [email protected]
+Imtiaz Ahmad, is an independent writer based in Peshawar, can be reached at [email protected]